 One day, someone visits the church and does his best to try and inform the group about how their holidays originated.
 After hearing the explanation the people are not shocked.
 After all, in their minds terms like Hitler and Nazi are meaningless.
 Who cares, they think, how people many years ago worshipped whatever they thought was God.
 What matters is that what they do TODAY is for the worship and glory of God.
 Each person in the church has their own wonderful memories of April 20th with joy and warm feelings.
 Their trips down memory lane are abruptly interrupted when the man visiting the church asks them a profound question: What are God's Christmas memories?

-What does GOD think about Christmas?
+What does GOD think?

 How do you think God would react if people decided to commemorate yearly His Son's birth on the birthday of Hitler?
 How do you suppose the Eternal would feel if the day symbolizing the Reich's or the Nazi party's resurrection were used to symbolize the resurrection of Christ?
 Would God be pleased with his children if he saw them sincerely trying to honor the sacrifice of his son using a swastika?
 Wouldn't most want to study to find out how their customs "honoring" God and His Son got started?